aka: Visible Laser Beams

 - Subverted in the comedy game Armed & Dangerous, where the sniper rifle explicitly has a red light as opposed to a laser sight.
 This is even less useful than a laser sight for all the reasons above.

 - Present (as a Laser Designator) in Starcraft, where a sufficiently observant player can identify the target of an incoming Nuclear Missile by the pretty red dot dancing around on it.
+In fact, spotting the red dot and using it to locate and kill the ghost is the only way to abort stop a nuclear strike (Presumably with the target designator lost the nuke self destructs).

 - In Call of Duty 4, M4A1 SOPMOD kits have laser sights - but they're of the infra-red variety, so you only see them when you activate your nightvision goggles.
 There is a crazy nighttime firefight (early on in "The Bog") where everyone had them.note